Splitting the difference between speaker cable and instrument cable

 Summary

-• Despite looking nearly identical, instrument and speaker cables are inherently different due to varying levels of shielding required.
+• Despite looking nearly identical, an instrument and a speaker cable are inherently different due to varying levels of shielding required.

 • Plugging an instrument cable into a speaker cabinet instead of a speaker cable can cause serious damage to guitar and bass amplifiers.